Tilt table test

-- Place a blood pressure monitor or cuff on your finger, on your arm or on both to check your blood pressure during the tilt table test.
+- Places a blood pressure monitor or cuff on your finger, on your arm or on both to check your blood pressure during the test.

-- If needed, place an intravenous (IV) line into a vein in your arm for delivering medication during the second part of the test.
+- Places an IV line into a vein in your arm for delivering drugs, if needed.

 During a tilt table test

-If you don't faint or experience any other symptoms after 45 minutes, the medication isoproterenol (Isuprel) may be given through an IV line in your arm.
+- If you don't faint or have other symptoms after 45 minutes, you might receive the drug isoproterenol (Isuprel) through an IV line in your arm.
 The drug might prompt the reflex that causes you to faint.

 After a tilt table test

-If you faint at any time during the test while you're in the vertical position, the table is returned to a horizontal position immediately, and you're monitored closely.
+If you faint while upright, the table will be returned to a horizontal position immediately and you'll be monitored.
 Most people regain consciousness almost immediately.

 The results of a tilt table test are based on whether you faint during the test and what happens to your blood pressure and heart rate.